 When considering whether to make a compensation claim or not, one factor that might put you off is the cost of hiring a solicitor.
 Don’t worry though, our specialist solicitors work on a No Win, No Fee basis in the same way a personal injury lawyer does.
 This means that you can have the confidence to pursue the compensation you might be entitled to because the financial risks are reduced.
 This in turn can make the whole process a lot less stressful.

-The first part of the claims process is where the solicitor assesses the merits of your claim.
+The first part of the robbery victim compensation claims process is where the solicitor assesses the merits of your claim.
 If they’re happy that you could receive compensation, they’ll prepare a No Win, No Fee agreement (also known as a Conditional Fee Agreement or CFA).

 Important information you’ll find within the CFA includes statements to confirm: